There is a lot of hope in the healing powers of CBD. Unfortunately there’s way more hype.

 - But numerous companies are marketing low doses of CBD with no proven efficacy and charging a premium.

 I began noticing a new beverage in Los Angeles.
 The first thing you notice is the cheap wrapping, as if directly printed at home and pasted onto the bottle.
 The sparse print leaves room for plenty of white space.
 The first six ingredients of one particular flavor are all juice or sugar: blackberry, ginger, blueberry, and lemon juices, along with erythritol (sugar alcohol) and agave.
 Stevia is featured later on.
 The final ingredient is the selling point: Hemp CBD.

 Each bottle retails for $8.99.
 Effectively, glorified vitamin water.

 Or CBD water, which makes it this year’s additive du jour.
 I’ve seen this drink sold in the same case as a sugar-rich CBD-infused coffee drink that sells for a dollar less and six fewer ounces.
 CBD is as trendy as its forebears, antioxidants, keto supplements, and açaí rolled into one, the superfood of superfoods.
 And you will pay a premium for it.

 I’ve been a marijuana smoker for 25 years, well before I knew about the endocannabinoid system.
-I was clueless that our central and peripheral nervous systems—and by “our,” I mean mammals—were tailor-made to accept cannabinoids (including the most famous, cannabidiol, aka CBD), and that these systems play an essential role in immune system functioning, pain management, and regulation of appetite.
-I didn’t know it for a long time, but I’ve certainly felt it.
+I was clueless that our central and peripheral nervous systems—and by “our,” I mean mammals—were tailor-made to accept cannabinoids (including the most famous, cannabidiol, aka CBD).

 When Coca Cola is jumping aboard, you know it’s going to get weird.